What are Benzodiazepines?

 Legislation

 Over the years, several benzodiazepines have been included in list II of the Opium Act.
 Making, possessing or selling these substances is prohibited.
-This concerns variants such as: Clonazolam, Diclazepam, Etizolam, Fenazepam, Flualprazolam and Flubromazolam. many new Benzodiazepines are not (yet) banned.
+This concerns variants such as: Clonazolam, Diclazepam, Etizolam, Fenazepam, Flualprazolam and Flubromazolam.
+A lot of new Benzodiazepines However, they are not (yet) prohibited.
 They fall under the Commodities Act and are freely available.